xqin/dotvim/README.md

 			mklink _gvimrc .vim\gvimrc

-Switch to the `.vim` directory, and fetch submodules:
+Switch to the `.vim` or `vimfiles` directory, and fetch submodules:

     cd .vim
     git submodule init